 What’s changed in the new version?

-For version 3 of its tiles, Tesla has rechristened Solar Roof as Solarglass.
+For version 3 of its tiles, Tesla briefly rechristened Solar Roof as Solarglass - but now appears to have gone back to the original name.
 Version 2 never saw a public release as it became too expensive to produce, while version 1 was announced to great anticipation back in 2016.

 The new tiles come with a higher energy density, greater size, lower cost, streamlined production and simpler installation.
 On the downside, there’s a reduction in tile warranty from ‘infinite’ to a slightly more modest 25 years.
 Power and weatherization warranties have been similarly reduced from 30 to 25 years.